solana-foundation/developer-content/content/guides/getstarted/solana-test-validator.md

 ## Configuration

-Configure the CLI Tool Suite to target a local cluster by default:
+Configure the CLI Tool Suite to target your local cluster by default:

 ```shell
 solana config set --url http://127.0.0.1:8899